keatonrproud/ML_classifier_comparison/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+If you have a suggestion, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-All feedback is appreciated.
+All feedback is appreciated!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)